 Back to home

-How to Change Image Style with AI (Anime, Punk, and More)
+How to Change Image Style with AI (Anime, Cyberpunk & More)

 Style Transfer: Keep Subject, Change Look

-Style transfer turns a selfie into anime art, a city photo into cyberpunk neon, or a product shot into illustration poster style—without losing the subject people recognize.
+Style transfer turns a selfie into anime art, a city photo into cyberpunk neon, or a product shot into an illustration poster—without losing the subject people recognize.
+In 2026, most production teams treat this as a reference-image workflow, not a text-only gamble: you upload a photo, lock composition and identity, then swap art direction with structured prompts.

 Popular Styles and How to Prompt Them